THE POWER OF PERSONALIZATION: B2METRIC'S PRODUCT RECOMMENDATIONS FOR E-COMMERCE

 - Train the model & automated model selection

-- Automated feature engineering to find best features
+- Automated feature engineering to find the best features

-- Getting the optimized price for eacy products
+- Getting the optimized cost for each product

-Thanks to the AutoML technology offered by B2Metric, you can do all these steps in the easiest and fastest way, with accuracy.
-B2Metric automates the data preparation, feature engineering, and model selection process for you with supervised, unsupervised, semi-supervised algorithms.
+Thanks to the AutoML technology offered by B2Metric, you can do all these steps the easiest and fastest way, with accuracy.
+B2Metric automates your data preparation, feature engineering, and model selection process with supervised, unsupervised, and semi-supervised algorithms.

 B2Metric automatically brings the data preparation feature.
-With this technology, it has improved the process of data collection & cleaning to a higher level and offered a new perspective and high-level experience to the users
+This technology has improved the data collection & cleaning process to a higher level and offered users a new perspective and high-level experience.

-Find the Best fit for each your customer with B2Metric Product Recommender
+-Find the Best fit for each of your customers with B2Metric Product Recommender

-B2Metric works with supervised, unsupervised, semi-supervised algorithms, and automates the processes of champion model selection for data teams with AutoML.
+B2Metric works with supervised, unsupervised, and semi-supervised algorithms and automates the processes of champion model selection for data teams with AutoML.

 All models that run with B2Metric ML Studio are prepared and interpreted for you.
-B2Metric interpretable ML models explain to you all causes and consequences, feature relationships, micro-segments, and outputs.
-Thus, easy and understandable models are created for relevant non-technical teams.
+B2Metric interpretable ML models explain all causes, consequences, feature relationships, micro-segments, and outputs.
+Thus, accessible and understandable models are created for relevant non-technical teams.